 However, Klaarstroom WWTW is very small, with only a limited volume of sludge.
-It is estimated that the current primary pond will produce less than 30m3 of dry sludge when desludged for the pending construction of the new ponds.
+It is estimated that the new primary pond will produce less than 30m of dry sludge when desludged.
 There are no industries in and around Klaarstroom that produces heavy metals or toxicants that could find their way into the sewage sludge.
-The underlying geology of Karoo shale usually only produces a little groundwater deep down of poor quality with limited use.
-The climate is arid, with land producing little runoff.
-It should be therefore in order to bury the sludge on the WWTW site, without any ill effects.
-To visualize the operation, a trench of 1m wide, 30m long and 1.5m deep should be more than adequate to do away with the sludge.
+Therefore, it is expected that the sludge would be land farmed, as prescribed in the guidelines.